-Besides the aforementioned E & S Policy template, the Project Company will align its E&S management with the 'Project Company - Environmental and Social Management System: Implementation Manual.
+Besides the aforementioned E & S Policy template, the Project Companies will align their E&S management with the 'Project Company - Environmental and Social Management System: Implementation Manual.
 This manual is a corporate document issued to all Project Companies.

 The purpose of the document is to provide guidelines to ensure that key elements related to Environmental & Social management are implemented consistently by established ACWA Power Project Companies at the projects that are under ACWA Power ownership or partnership.